changeworld/azure-docs.pl-pl/articles/networking/disaster-recovery-dns-traffic-manager.md

 ---
-title: Odzyskiwanie po awarii przy użyciu usługi Azure DNS i usługi Traffic Manager | Dokumentacja firmy Microsoft
+title: Disaster recovery using Azure DNS and Traffic Manager | Microsoft Docs
-description: Omówienie rozwiązania odzyskiwania po awarii przy użyciu usługi Azure DNS i usługi Traffic Manager.
+description: Overview of the disaster recovery solutions using Azure DNS and Traffic Manager.
 services: dns
 documentationcenter: na
 author: KumudD